 In Texas, it’s essential to determine the fault of the accident before the insurance claims process can begin.
 Given that Texas is a “Fault” state, it will be the responsibility of the at fault party to pay for everyone else’s damages in the accident.
 An experienced attorney would need to conduct a deep and detailed investigation to get to the bottom of it.

 In many cases of multiple-car collisions, the driver responsible for the initial collision is the one found at-fault for the accident.
 Although multiple people may have suffered injuries and damages in the crash, the at fault party would be responsible for the accident.

 For example, in a chain-accident between 3 vehicles, Vehicle #1 crashes into Vehicle #2 which in turn swerves and crashes into Vehicle #3.
 In this situation, even though Vehicle #1 only had contact with one car, the owner will be responsible for damages for all 3 vehicles because they were responsible for causing the initial collision.

 Because of the complicated nature of these cases, it could be extremely tough to truly determine who started the initial chain reaction.
 So it is always recommended to go through a thorough investigation with an experienced car accident attorney to find out who’s at fault.

-In the case where both parties are found to share the liability for an accident, the state of Arizona follows a pure comparative fault rule.
+In the case where both parties are found to share the liability for an accident, the state of Texas follows a modified comparative fault rule.
 This means the total damages to the plaintiff would be reduced by a calculated percentage equal to their share of the fault.

 This rule is applied even if the plaintiff is found to be mostly responsible for the accident.
-For example, if the jury decided the plaintiff is 70% responsible for the accident, they would be entitled to 30% of the damages.
-However, they would also be on the hook for the 70% of the other driver’s damages.
+For example, if the jury decided the plaintiff is 40% responsible for the accident, they would be entitled to 60% of the damages.

 Top Causes of Chain Reaction Car Accidents